When you start the season 16-0 like Southern Fulton's girls basketball team did, it's a fair bet your opponents will do anything to knock you down.

 Before Tuesday's practice, Bard held a video session.
 Instead of breaking down miscues from last Saturday's District 5 title loss to Conemaugh Township, Bard showed his girls a tape of them at their best - dominating Juniata Valley in a 72-37 regular season win.

 "The video never lies," Bard said.
 "Our attitude, defensive tenacity, offensive motion - everything was better then than it is now.
-I told them honestly they were playing then just to play - whatever happens, happens.
-I said to think, 'If I can play as hard as I can, everything else will take care of itself.'"

 With the season on the line, the Indians still have a shot at checking a PIAA sweet-16 appearance off their list.